Contact Us

 23 May 2022

-The chance to develop and strengthen creativity and be exposed to a wide variety of artistic endeavours are real advantages of an education at Huili School Hangzhou.
+The chance to develop and strengthen creativity and be exposed to a wide variety of artistic endeavours are real advantages of an education at Hiba Academy Hangzhou.
 All children have the ability to be creative.
-This article explains how art education at Huili School Hangzhou fosters creativity in four different subjects, art, dance and drama and music.
+This article explains how art education at Hiba Academy Hangzhou fosters creativity in four different subjects, art, dance and drama and music.

 Leif Raiha